¿ªÔÆÌåÓý

 The government attorney replied, “I don’t want to be perceived in any way of suggesting that we’re not going to abide by an order of the court.�

-Sessions later questioned Öztürk’s attorneys on whether a bail hearing � where questions of dangerousness and flight risk are assessed � should take place before any decision ordering her release.
+In court, Sessions later in the hearing questioned Öztürk’s attorneys on whether a bail hearing � where questions of dangerousness and flight risk are assessed � should take place before any decision ordering her release.

 “My fear is that � the government hasn’t had the opportunity to really address the dangerousness question,� Sessions said.